Tokenisation Algorithms

 function bpe_train(corpus, num_merges):

-# word -> frequency, each word as a tuple of symbols
+# word -> frequency, each word as a sequence of symbols

 vocab = count_words(corpus) # {("l","o","w","</w>"): 5, ...}

-merges = [] # ordered list of learned rules
+merges = [] # a list of learned rules

 repeat num_merges times: